QuantEcon/lecture-jax/lectures/aiyagari_jax.md

     return float(jnp.sum(ψ_a * household.a_grid))
 ```

 ## Equilibrium

 We construct  a *stationary rational expectations equilibrium* (SREE).

 In such an equilibrium

 - prices induce behavior that generates aggregate quantities consistent with the prices
 - aggregate quantities and prices are constant over time

 In more detail, an SREE lists a set of prices, savings and production policies such that

 - households want to choose the specified savings policies taking the prices as given
 - firms maximize profits taking the same prices as given
 - the resulting aggregate quantities are consistent with the prices; in particular, the demand for capital equals the supply
 - aggregate quantities (defined as cross-sectional averages) are constant

 In practice, once parameter values are set, we can check for an SREE by the following steps

 1. pick a proposed quantity $ K $ for aggregate capital
-1. determine corresponding prices, with interest rate $ r $ determined by [(70.1)](#equation-aiy-rgk) and a wage rate $ w(r) $ as given in [(70.2)](#equation-aiy-wgr)
+2. determine corresponding prices, with interest rate $ r $ determined by {eq}`equation-aiy-rgk` and a wage rate $ w(r) $ as given in {eq}`equation-aiy-wgr`.
-1. determine the common optimal savings policy of the households given these prices
+3. determine the common optimal savings policy of the households given these prices
-1. compute aggregate capital as the mean of steady state capital given this savings policy
+4. compute aggregate capital as the mean of steady state capital given this savings policy

 If this final quantity agrees with $ K $ then we have a SREE.
 Otherwise we adjust $K$.